Growing to help provide energy near and far.

 Wildhorse Storage Terminal

-Wildhorse is a crude oil storage and blending terminal currently under development in Cushing, Oklahoma.
-The Terminal will include 12 above ground tanks with 4.5 million barrels of working storage capacity.
+Wildhorse is a crude oil storage and blending terminal in Cushing, Oklahoma.
+The Terminal includes 12 above ground tanks with 4.5 million barrels of working storage capacity.

-Wildhorse will initially be connected by pipeline to existing storage terminals at Cushing.
-This connection will provide customers with access to the majority of the crude oil streams flowing in and out of Cushing on several major pipeline networks.
+Wildhorse is connected by pipeline to existing storage terminals at Cushing.
+This connection provides customers with access to the majority of the crude oil streams flowing in and out of Cushing on several major pipeline networks.

 How can we help?
 Email us with comments, questions, or feedback.Let's talk